eltaline/wzd/README.md

 Our cluster used has about 250,000,000 small pictures and 15,000,000 directories on separate SATA drives.
 It utilizes the MooseFS cluster file system.
 This works well with so many files, but at the same time, its Master servers consume 75 gigabytes of RAM, and since frequent dumps of a large amount of metadata occur, this is bad for SSD disks.
 Accordingly, there is also a limit of about 1 billion files in MooseFS itself with the one replica of each file.

 With a fragmented directory structure, an average of 10 to 1000 files are stored in most directories.
 After installing wZD and archiving the files in Bolt archives, it turned out about 25 times less files, about 10,000,000.
 With proper planning of the structure, a smaller number of files could have been achieved, but this is not possible if the already existing structure remains unchanged.
 Proper planning would result in very large inodes savings, low memory consumption of the cluster FS, significant acceleration of the MooseFS operation itself, and a reduction in the actual space occupied on the MooseFS cluster FS.
-The fact is, MooseFS always allocates a block of 64KB for each file, that is, even if a file has a size of 3KB, will still be allocated 64KB.
+The fact is, MooseFS always allocates a block of 64 KB for each file, that is, even if a file has a size of 3 KB, will still be allocated 64 KB.

 The multi threaded <a href=https://github.com/eltaline/wza>wZA</a> archiver has already been tested on real data.